LonggHuynh/QuickBite/README.md

 # Description

 Food ordering app, with multiple restaurants.
-Users can create a restaurant and dish in responding restaurant.
+Users can create a restaurant and adding dish in responding restaurant.